Judge blocks Trump lawyers in Trump-Panama hotel dispute

-NEW YORK (AP) — A judge in New York has given the owners of a formerly Trump-branded hotel in Panama a victory over the U.S. president’s company.
+NEW YORK (AP) — The owners of a formerly Trump-branded hotel in Panama scored a victory over the U.S. president’s companies Thursday when a New York judge blocked a Trump firm from pursuing arbitration claims aimed at restoring their control over the luxury hotel.

-U.S. District Judge Edgardo Ramos has blocked Trump International Hotels Management LLC from pursuing a conspiracy claim against the majority owner of the Bahia Grand Panama, a 70-story luxury high-rise that was once run by Trump.
-After a bitter dispute, the hotel’s owners evicted Trump’s management team and stripped his name from the hotel.
+Separately, Panamanian court documents obtained by the AP show that the owners defeated another legal effort by Trump’s lawyers to regain control of the hotel.

-Ramos ruled after hearing two hours of oral arguments.
-His decision blocks the Trump Organization’s $9 million claim against majority owner Ithaca Capital, but allows the hotel owners’ claims against Trump to go before the International Chamber of Commerce.
+In New York, U.S. District Judge Edgardo Ramos ruled against two Trump hotel businesses, finding that the public interest favored granting the request by the majority owner of the Bahia Grand Panama, a 70-story luxury high-rise that was once run by Trump.

-A lawyer for Trump’s hotel business said he doesn’t know if it will appeal.
+After a bitter dispute, the hotel’s owners evicted Trump’s management team and stripped his name from the waterfront hotel with 369 units, restaurants and a casino.

 Most Read Business Stories